 The Current Reality

 It wasn’t just Meagan’s post that prompted me to write this post though.
 I learned this week that the upcoming 5-a-side annual football tournament at the girl’s school will be giving out medals to all the players, regardless of whether their team wins or loses.
 I was completely shocked.
-It seems that even South Africa is now pandering to this belief that everyone must be made to feel like they are winning.
 Maybe I shouldn’t be shocked though, maybe I’m the one who has been living in a bubble, or the past maybe.

-The more I thought about it though, the more angry I became; the more I realised that this, in my opinion, is exactly what is wrong with society now.
-I am sure that many, many people will disagree with me.
-So what.
+The more I thought about it though, the more angry I became; the more I realised that, in my opinion, this is exactly what is wrong with society now.
+I am sure that many, many people will disagree with me. #hatersgonnahate

 When you ask employers about why they turn down some applicants and then employ others they will come back and tell you that most school leavers go into the interviews with the wrong attitude.
-They go there to find out what they can get from the job in their package (salary, phone, car, medical aid, transport, bonus etc), rather than going in to the interview knowing that they are basically auditioning, that they need to show the interviewer why they should be employed, what they can do for the company, and what they are prepared to offer of themselves if they are just given the opportunity to prove themself.
-The company doesn’t need your demands, they need you to want to work for them.
-Who do these inexperienced entitled juveniles think they are, really?
+They go there to find out what they can get from the job in their package salary, phone, car, medical aid, transport, bonus, etc.

 Can you blame those applicants?
-They’ve been handed everything their whole lives, made to believe they can have whatever they want, that just by turning up they should be rewarded!
+They’ve never had to compete for anything.
+They’ve been handed everything their whole lives and made to believe they can have whatever they want, that just by turning up they should be rewarded!
 It’s enough.